Dosage form: injection

 |Skin and Subcutaneous Tissue Disorders||Erythema||13||11||.||.||.||.||.||.|

-The following less common adverse reactions have been reported in 1–4% of the 115 pediatric patients with ALL or AML:
+The following adverse reactions were reported in <5% of the 115 pediatric patients with ALL or AML:

 Gastrointestinal Disorders: cecitis, pancreatitis

 Infections and Infestations: bacterial infection, Enterococcal bacteremia, Escherichia bacteremia, Escherichia sepsis, fungal infection, fungal sepsis, gastroenteritis adenovirus, infection, influenza, parainfluenza virus infection, pneumonia fungal, pneumonia primary atypical, Respiratory syncytial virus infection, sinusitis, staphylococcal infection

 Table 2 lists the incidence of treatment-emergent laboratory abnormalities after clofarabine administration at 52 mg/m2 among pediatric patients with ALL and AML (N=115).

 The following adverse reactions have been identified during postapproval use of clofarabine.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.